aattuluri/cat-recognition/README.md

 **Libraries:** Jackson, Lompok, JUnit, EasyMock, Guava

 #REST API Documentation
-The URL for the API(s) is http://107.170.237.114.
-Following is the list of APIs with Request and Response for each API.
+The URL for the APIs' is http://107.170.237.114.
+Following is the list of APIs' with Request and Response for each API.
 ##Cat Image Recognition
 ###Request
 **Path:** /cat-image-recognition